crim-ca/blockchain/README.md

 The *Consents* are generated with a set of demonstration *Actions*, which can be extended as needed by modifying the `ConsentsAction` enumeration.

+Please refer to [Updating Consents](docs/consents.md#updating-contents) section for more details regarding applicable consents metadata to be pushed to the blockchain.